iarigby/univie-p1/Praktikum 1 Draft.md

 ### 3.2 Deployed applications
 TBA.
 I will gather candidates with existing helm charts and straightforward installation instructions.

-> feedback about communication about side effects. maybe redis or rabbitmq or a postgres server
+> need feedback about communication about side effects. maybe redis or rabbitmq or a postgres server

-- performance, communiation of microservices - how does the hybrid setting affect it
+- performance, communication of microservices - how does the hybrid setting affect it
 	- what is the setup good for, what not

 ### 3.3.
 Literature